-6.198 Module: Robotics III - Sensors and Perception in Robotics [M-INFO-104897]
+6.195 Module: Robotics III - Sensors and Perception in Robotics [M-INFO-104897]

+Responsible: Prof. Dr.-Ing.
+Tamim Asfour Organisation: KIT Department of Informatics

-Organ onsible: iisation: Part of: Prof. DrIng.
-Tamim KIT Department of In Interdisciplinary Sub Field of Specializatio formatics ion: Robotics (mandatory) Credits 3 Grading scale Grade to a tenth Recurrence Each summer term Duration 1 term Language German/Englisl Leve h 4 el Versi 1 on Manda tory T-INF(0-109931 Robotics III - Sensors and Perception in Robotics 3 CR Asfour
+Part of: Field of Specialization / Field of Specialization: Robotics (mandatory)

+CreditsGrading scaleRecurrenceDurationLanguageLevelVersion3Grade to a tenthEach summer term1 termEnglish41

+Mandatory T-INFO-109931 Robotics III - Sensors and Perception in Robotics 3 CR Asfour

-Students can name the main sensor principles used in robotics.
+The student can name the main sensor principles used in robotics.

-Students can explain the data flow from physical measurement through digitization to the use of the recorded data for feature extraction, state estimation and semantic scene understanding.
+The student can explain the data flow from physical measurement through digitization to the use of the recorded data for feature extraction, state estimation and semantic scene understanding.

-Students are able to propose and justify suitable sensor concepts for common tasks in robotics.
+The student is able to propose and justify suitable sensor concepts for common tasks in robotics.

 The lecture supplements the lecture Robotics I with a broad overview of sensors used in robotics.
-The lecture focuses on visual perception, object recognition, simultaneous localization and mapping (SLAM) and semantic scene interpretation.
+The lecture focuses on visual perception, object detection, simultaneous localization and mapping (SLAM) and semantic scene interpretation.
 The lecture is divided into two parts: